winzou/AssoManager/README.md

 What's that?
 --------------

-AssoManager is an early-stage project which aims to provide a simple but useful IT system to French Association Loi 1901.
+AssoManager is an early-stage project which aims to provide a simple yet powerful IT system to French Association Loi 1901.

 Contribution
 ---------------------